ranfysvalle02/vectorization-101/README.md

 2. **Real-Time Applications**: The efficiency of trigram hashing makes it suitable for real-time applications where quick responses are required.
 This includes tasks like search, real-time translation, chatbots, and other interactive systems.

-3. **Handling Noisy or Inconsistent Data**: The T-Free approach can handle variable-length inputs and is robust to misspellings and out-of-vocabulary terms.
+3. **Handling Noisy or Inconsistent Data**: The Tokenization-Free approach can handle variable-length inputs and is robust to misspellings and out-of-vocabulary terms.
 This makes it useful in scenarios where the input data may be noisy or inconsistent, such as user-generated content or transcriptions of spoken language.

-4. **Cross-Lingual Transfer Learning**: T-Free shows significant improvements in cross-lingual transfer learning, making it useful for applications that need to handle multiple languages.

-In terms of the meaning that can be captured, trigram hashing captures the structural patterns in the text.
-It breaks down words into overlapping trigrams (three-character sequences), which can capture meaningful linguistic features.
-For example, the trigrams in the word "running" capture the root word "run" and the gerund suffix "ing", both of which carry semantic meaning.

-Moreover, by hashing these trigrams into a fixed-size vocabulary, the method can capture the distinctiveness of different words and their variations.
-This allows it to handle synonyms, antonyms, and other semantic relationships between words.
-However, it's worth noting that while trigram hashing can capture these aspects of meaning, it does not inherently understand deeper linguistic or semantic concepts - these are typically learned during the training of the larger language model.

 #### The Process: Creating Trigram Embeddings
 Trigram hashing works by breaking down words into overlapping trigrams (three-character sequences), then hashing these trigrams into fixed-size vocabulary indices.
 The method captures the structural patterns in the text without relying on a vast pre-built vocabulary, allowing for a fast, resource-efficient encoding process.